-u(sales) a quantity or amount sold: price cuts failed to boost sales. u (sales) the activity or business of selling products: director of sales and marketing.
+something: we (sales) a quantity or amount sold: price cuts failed to boots sales. so (sales) the activity or business of selling products: director of sales and marketing.
 2 an event for the rapid disposal of goods at reduced prices for a period, esp, at the end of a season: a clearance sale. or charitable event at which goods are sold. # a public auction.